 In 2015, Colin Jeter led all LSU tight ends with 12 catches for 132 yards and a TD, followed by DeSean Smith with four catches for 82 yards.
 As a unit, LSU tight ends accounted for 18 catches for 223 yards and a touchdown.

 In 2014, LSU tight ends combined for 12 catches, including the game-winning TD against Ole Miss, while also playing a prominent role in the Tigers averaging 225 rushing yards a game.

 LSUs group of 2013 tight ends played a key role in a Tiger offense that set a school-record with 37 rushing touchdowns.
 LSU averaged 453.3 total yards per game, which included 202.3 yards on the ground.
 In the passing game, LSU tight ends combined for 12 receptions for 211 yards with first-time starter Dillon Gordon leading the way with six catches for 88 yards.

 Ensmingers tight ends combined for 16 catches for 182 yards in 2012 in the passing game and they helped pave the way for a 173.7 yards per game rushing attack as the Tigers went 10-3 and finished the year ranked No. 12 in the nation.

 In 2011, LSU tight ends combined for 28 receptions for 294 yards and three touchdowns.
-Deangelo Peterson led all tight ends with 18 catches for 179 yards and a score.
-A ferocious blocker, Clement has also developed into a reliable hand in the passing game with seven receptions for 96 yards and a score in 2011.
+Deangelo Peterson led all tight ends with 18 catches for 179 yards and a score as the Tigers posted a 13-0 regular season record, claimed the SEC title and reached the BCS National Championship game that year.

 In 2010, Ensminger coached a versatile group of tight ends who combined for 24 catches for 301 yard with Peterson leading the way with 16 receptions for 198 yards despite missing three games with an injury.